nerdschoolbergen/modern-javascript-and-web-apis/exercise-4/README.md

 ## 4.4 - Updating the UI

 After we update the UI, want to update the UI, so that it is in sync with the server side state.

+:pencil2: In the API endpoint for creating a movie, return a updated list of movies in the response body.
+Use this data to repopulate the data in the view.

+:star: Optional: Can you update the UI without returning the data from the API?

 ### [Go to exercise 5 :arrow_right:](../exercise-5/README.md)